Hopes fading for coronavirus deal as Congress returns | WTOP

 All of this imperils the chances for another round of $1,200 direct payments delivered under Trump’s name, the restoration of more generous unemployment benefits to those who’ve lost their jobs because of the pandemic, updates to a popular business subsidy program, and money to help schools reopen and states and local governments avoid layoffs.

-“I personally would like to see one more rescue package, but I must tell you the environment in Washington right now is exceedingly partisan because of the proximity to the election,” said GOP Senate Majority Leader Mitch McConnell at an appearance in Kentucky last week.
+“I personally would like to see one more rescue package, but I must tell you the environment in Washington right now is exceedingly partisan because of the proximity to the election,” said McConnell at an appearance in Kentucky last week.
 “We’ve been in discussion now for the last month or so with no results so far.
 So I can’t promise one final package.″

-McConnell had been a force for a deal but does not appear eager to force a vote that exposes division in his ranks.
+McConnell had been a force for a deal but has not appeared eager to force a vote that exposes division in his ranks.

 Many Senate Republicans are also wary or opposed outright to another major chunk of debt-financed virus relief, even as GOP senators imperiled in the election like Susan Collins of Maine and Cory Gardner of Colorado plead for more.
 Republicans are struggling to coalesce around a unified party position — and that’s before they engage with Democratic leaders, who are demanding far more.